An Arithmetic Characterization of 2-Generated Numbers: Introduction

 \paragraph*{Organization of the paper} The paper is organized into four sections.
 Section~\ref{sec:prelim} introduces the necessary preliminary concepts that will be used throughout the paper.
-Section~\ref{sec:cube} focused on determining conditions under which a cube-free number of the form $p^{a}q^{b}$, with $p$ and $q$ are distinct primes and $a+b\leq 3$, is $2$-generated.
+Section~\ref{sec:cube} focuses on determining conditions under which a cube-free number of the form $p^{a}q^{b}$, where $p$ and $q$ are distinct primes and $a+b\leq 3$, is $2$-generated.
 In Sections~\ref{sec:main}, we prove \Cref{thm:odd} and \Cref{thm:even}.